Portland Pedestrian Accident Attorney

 In certain cases, you may be eligible for a third category of compensation known as punitive damages.
-While economic and non-economic damages are designed to reimburse you for your losses, punitive damages are meant to punish those responsible, especially reckless or egregious behavior.
+While economic and non-economic damages are designed to reimburse you for your losses, punitive damages are meant to punish those responsible, especially for reckless or egregious behavior.

-Under Oregon law, courts may award punitive damages in cases that involve malice, or outrageous indifference to a highly unreasonable risk of harm, or conscious indifference to the health and safety of others.
+Under Oregon law, courts may award punitive damages in cases that involve malice, outrageous indifference to a highly unreasonable risk of harm, or conscious indifference to the health and safety of others.
 To identify the damages you qualify for and accurately calculate your estimated settlement, speak to a Portland pedestrian accident attorney as soon as possible.

 How Can You Prove a Portland Pedestrian Accident Claim?